emergency22/Firefighter-Cheatsheet/resources/design-document.md

 _This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

-U1. _As a Firefighter Cheatsheet customer, I want to `be able to make an account` when I `access the website`._
+U1. _As a Firefighter Cheatsheet customer, I want to `be able to make an account` when I `access the website`.
+The benefit will be the saving of data to a particular user._

-U2. _As a Firefighter Cheatsheet customer, I want to `be able to add apparatus` when I `am logged in`._
+U2. _As a Firefighter Cheatsheet customer, I want to `be able to add apparatus` when I `am logged in`.
+The benefit will be the saving of apparatus to the user account._

-U3. _As a Firefighter Cheatsheet customer, I want to `add corresponding hoses to each apparatus` when I `am logged in`._
+U3. _As a Firefighter Cheatsheet customer, I want to `add corresponding hoses to each apparatus` when I `am logged in`.
+The benefit will be the saving of hoses for each apparatus._

-U4. _As a Firefighter Cheatsheet customer, I want to `delete apparatus and corresponding hoses` when I `am logged in`._
+U4. _As a Firefighter Cheatsheet customer, I want to `delete apparatus and corresponding hoses` when I `am logged in`.
+The benefit will be the ability to delete unnecessary data._

-U5. _As a Firefighter Cheatsheet customer, I want to `be able to calculate pump discharge pressures` when I `click a button`._
+U5. _As a Firefighter Cheatsheet customer, I want to `be able to calculate pump discharge pressures` when I `click a button`.
+The benefit will be to make complicated calculations_

-U6. _As a Firefighter Cheatsheet customer, I want to `be able to edit the values on hoses` when I `click a button`._
+U6. _As a Firefighter Cheatsheet customer, I want to `be able to edit the values on hoses` when I `click a button`.
+The benefit will be the ability to edit values in case a hose is changed on the apparatus (longer length, etc.)_

-U7. _As a Firefighter Cheatsheet customer, I want to `save each pump discharge pressure for each hose to my account for later viewing` when I `click a button`._
+U7. _As a Firefighter Cheatsheet customer, I want to `save each pump discharge pressure for each hose` when I `click a button`.
+The benefit will be the ability to save the pump discharge pressure for later viewing._

+U8. _As a Firefighter Cheatsheet customer, I wast to `be able to see a neat, tidy version of hose pump discharge pressures` when I `click a button to see my cheat sheet`.
+The benefit will be the ability to print a simple, tidy version of the cheatsheet for later use._

-U8. _As a Firefighter Cheatsheet customer, I want to `be shown fog nozzle and smooth bore pump discharge pressures` when I `see my cheat sheet`._
+U9. _As a Firefighter Cheatsheet customer, I want to `be shown fog nozzle and smooth bore pump discharge pressures` when I `see my cheat sheet`.
+The benefit will allow the user to utilize both pump discharge pressures if a nozzle is switched while fighting fire._

-U9. _As a Firefighter Cheatsheet customer, I want to `color code hoses for easy identification` when I `see my cheatsheet`._
+STRETCH10. _As a Firefighter Cheatsheet customer, I want to `color code hoses` when I `see my cheatsheet`.
+The benefit will allow for easier visual identification._

-STRETCH10. _As a Firefighter Cheatsheet customer, I want to `add a deck gun` when I `edit my cheatsheet`._
+STRETCH11. _As a Firefighter Cheatsheet customer, I want to `add a deck gun` when I `edit my cheatsheet`.
+The benefit will be to have this commonly used item alongside the listed hoses._

-STRETCH11. _As a Firefighter Cheatsheet customer, I want to `add radio frequencies` when I `edit my cheatsheet`._
+STRETCH12. _As a Firefighter Cheatsheet customer, I want to `add radio frequencies` when I `edit my cheatsheet`.
+The benefit will be to have radio frequencies listed in the event they are needed._

 ## 4. Project Scope